nais/doc/docs/persistence/postgres.md

           - name: mydb
 ```

-### Maintenance window

-Google will automatically perform upgrades, fix bugs and apply security patches to prevent exploits.
-Your application should be able to handle occasional downtime as this maintenance is performed.
-Read more on maintenance windows [here](https://cloud.google.com/sql/docs/postgres/maintenance).
-NAIS does not configure the maintenance window, but this can be set up in the application spec: [`nais.yaml`](../nais-application/application.md#gcpsqlinstances).

-If you wish to be notified about upcoming maintenance, you can opt-in for this on the [Communications page](https://console.cloud.google.com/user-preferences/communication) in the GCP console.

 ## Configuration

 To connect your application to the database, use information from the environment variables below.